 Make sure you check all the boxes and furniture to make sure nothing was damaged during the move.
 You should also make sure everything arrived, and nothing was lost.
 You can do this by conducting a home inventory.
 Again, if you find your stuff was damaged at all, contact the mover and your insurance company to submit a claim.
 It's important to do this immediately upon moving in, or the insurance company may not reimburse you.

 Get Your Utilities Set Up

 Before you can check your electronics, make sure all your services are up and running.
 There's nothing worse than arriving at your new place, late at night, and the lights don't work.
-Get more information on setting up utilities.

 Make sure you keep all receipts and documentation related to your move in one file and keep the file in a safe, secure place.
 Make sure you have your Bill of Lading and payment receipt.
 You may be able to claim your move on your next tax return, and you'll need all the necessary receipts to make your claim.

 Find a Good School and Register Your Kids